cloudnativeessentials/dra-tutorial/README.md

     ResourceClaimTemplate is used to produce ResourceClaim objects.
 ```

 ResourceClaimTemplates may look similar to ResourceClaims since they are used to generate ResourceClaims.
-Here's an example ResourceClaimTemplate that would produce the example ResourceClaim above:
+Here's an example ResourceClaimTemplate that would produce the example ResourceClaim above: <br>

 ```yaml
 apiVersion: resource.k8s.io/v1